Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/frightening-flights/rules/_index.md

 The remaining Timezone Tiles create the **Clock Deck**.
 It works similar to the Elevation Deck: place them in numeric order, from low to high, and start the timer at the lowest number.

 During **gameplay**,

-* After each round, advance the clock by placing the next tile on top.
+* After _each round_, advance the clock by placing the next tile on top.
+* Whenever you collect a new airport, reset this clock to 0.
 * Whenever you fly into a new timezone, modify the clock based on the difference.
+  * Example: going from zone +2 to +3 means you **add** a Clock Card (advance time).
-(Example: going from zone +5 to +3 means the clock goes back by 2 tiles.)
+  * Example: going from zone +5 to +3 means you **remove** two Clock Cards (back in time).

-* Whenever you collect a new airport, reset this clock to 0.
+Crucially, the clock now determines if you can visit a specific airport at all.

-* An airport can only be collected if you reach it when the clock is _lower_ than its indicated time.
-(Each airport has a simple CLOCK ICON with a number on it.)
+> An airport can only be collected if you reach it when the Clock is _lower_ than its indicated time.

-If it's impossible to land on _any_ airport anymore, you immediately lose the game.

-@TODO: EXAMPLE IMAGE
+{{< rules-image src="expansion_timezones_tomorrow.webp" alt="Example of how to track the Clock and timezones, and use that to land on airports in time." >}}

 {{% /rules-block %}}

 {{% rules-block heading="Birds & Bumps" %}}

-This expansion adds **Obstacle Pawns**.
+This expansion adds **Obstacle Pawns**: Bird, Balloon and Tornado.

 During **setup**, place 3 random obstacles on random airports.

+{{% remark %}}
+Add more obstacles for a harder game, fewer for an easier game.
+{{% /remark %}}

 During **gameplay**,